Fried Squash

 - Use a shallow pan of oil instead of filling it to the top. ¼ inch of oil will usually be enough at first, but you might need to add more later as you fry each batch.

-- Cook squash in a single layer to avoid clumping together.
+- Cook rounds in a single layer and fry in small batches to avoid clumping together.

 - Use oils with a high smoking point to avoid harmful compounds.

-Serve fried squash alongside grilled meats like pork tenderloin or meatloaf.
-It also tastes great when paired with macaroni salad, collard greens and corn pudding.
+Serve this southern fried squash recipe with barbecued meats like smoked chicken legs and smoked meatloaf.
+Or, try it with pork tenderloin made in a dutch oven.
+It also tastes great when paired with homemade macaroni salad, southern collard greens, crispy fried okra and fresh corn pudding.

-For a special appetizer, serve squash rounds with ranch or honey mustard dressing as a dipping sauce.
-I promise those babies will be gone in a flash!
+For a delicious appetizer, serve squash patties with Sassy Ranch or Blue Cheese Dip as a dipping sauce.
+I promise those little nuggets will be gone in a flash!

-If you love this recipe, try my other southern dishes that are sure to please!
+If you love this southern fried squash recipe, try my other dishes that are sure to please...

 - The Best Squash Casserole